UK trade minister to launch FTA talks in Delhi next week | Business

 ''This highlights the ongoing wider strategic importance of the UK-India bilateral relationship which extends beyond trade," the DIT said.

-On Wednesday, Trevelyan will meet staff at the New Delhi site of British manufacturing firm JCB to talk about how manufacturing and engineering firms could hugely benefit from the UK-India trade deal.
-The company are dubbed a UK “export success story”, having been in India for over 40 years and employing over 5,000 people in country.
-Later that day, the UK minister will also attend a Defence Industry roundtable hosted alongside Defence Secretary Dr Ajay Kumar to promote future UK-India defence collaboration and strategic cooperation in the Indo-Pacific.
+On Wednesday, Trevelyan will meet the staff at the New Delhi site of British manufacturing firm JCB to talk about how manufacturing and engineering firms could hugely benefit from the UK-India trade deal.
+The company is dubbed a UK "export success story", having been in India for over 40 years and employing over 5,000 people in the country.
+Later that day, the UK minister will also attend a Defence Industry roundtable hosted alongside Defence Secretary Dr. Ajay Kumar to promote future UK-India defense collaboration and strategic cooperation in the Indo-Pacific.

 A trade deal could help increase this further and will play a key role in our ambition to double trade with India by 2030, the UK government said.

-''India is set to become the world’s third biggest economy by 2050, with a bigger population than the US and EU combined.''
-PTI AK ZH
+''India is set to become the world's third-biggest economy by 2050, with a bigger population than the US and EU combined.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)